rdkcentral/cats-ir-ms/README.md

 ## Building
-Build the project using mvn clean install.
+Build the project using `mvn clean install`.
 Copy the built jar file into the corresponding directory structure as required by the Dockerfile.
 ```
 docker build -t="/ir-ms" .
 ```